 A HAPPY THREESOME

-And here are my prosaic flowers in a vase.
-I know.
-Sunflowers have been done and done by artists, some quite famously.
-But I've always loved sunflowers.
-They're big, happy flowers in a sunny, friendly color.
+OK, I lied.
+I guess I'm not above being prosaic.
+I know sunflowers have been done and done by artists, some quite famously.
+But I've always loved them.
+Big, happy flowers in a sunny, friendly color.
 Is it any wonder they're a favorite still life subject?
 Of course I gave these my own twist with the erosion-corrosion effects that are a personal signature.

 LOVE TO WAR